What Is PNR Number and Where to Find It?

 Is a PNR Number the Same as a Booking Number?

 The answer is a resounding yes.
-The PNR code, often synonymous with the booking number or booking code, serves as your flight’s unique identifier.
+The PNR code, often synonymous with the booking number, ticket number, or booking code, serves as your flight’s unique identifier.
 It’s like a fingerprint for your travel plans, containing all the vital details of your flight reservation.

 Difference Between a Flight Number and a Booking Number